randomException/ACG/assignment4/README.txt

 		- Shadow ray as yellow.
 		- Trace paths which are shoot by russian roulette as blue.

+- Implement a system that supports light-emitting triangles in the scene.
+	- Light-emitting triangles only in Cornell scene.
+	- Enable/Disable with a button at the bottom of UI "Extra: Use Emission Triangles".
+	- Light triangles are samples according to their emissive power.

 # Have you done extra credit work on previous rounds whose grading we have postponed to this round?

 (Are all the features integrated into your Assn4 submission?
 If not, point out which one of your submissions we should use to grade those features.)